 What is SandScript?

 SandScript is Pima Community College’s award-winning, student-run art and literary magazine.
-Now in its twenty-seventh year, the magazine features student works of visual art, poetry, and prose which are as exciting and diverse as the Pima student body itself.
-This will be a digital entity only, due to pandemic measures.
+Now in its twenty-ninth year, the magazine features student works of visual art, poetry, and prose which are as exciting and diverse as the Pima student body itself.

 The Community College Humanities Association awarded SandScript First Place in the national contest for the best literary magazine in 2015, 2016, 2017, 2018, and 2019.
 (No contest was held in 2020, due to the pandemic.)